Skip to main content

 revyl device install

-Install an app on the device from a remote URL.
+Install an app on the device from a remote URL or a previously uploaded build.

 revyl device install [flags]